 To apply for a minor material amendment is via a variation of condition application under section 73 of the Town and Country Planning Act.

 You can apply online using the Planning Portal.
-This enables you to submit you application electronically.
+This enables you to submit your application electronically.

-You can also download a copy of the application form and guidance notes below.
+You can also download a copy of the application form (and guidance notes) from the Planning Portal and submit it to us via email or post.

 Alternatively a paper copy of the forms can be collected from the Council Offices or sent out to you on request.